 Our local fruit nursery here in Central Vermont says that you’ll need good luck to harvest peaches north of Southern Vermont.
 For the best changes, they suggest planting peaches “in a well-drained location where the soil will be shaded from winter sun but the tree top will be in full sun during the growing season.
 The cold soil in spring will delay flowering and help protect them from frost damage.
 Protect the trunks from the warm southwest sun in winter that can cause injury.”

-Now that we have a suitable sight selected, it’s time to find a cold hardy peach variety that will not only survive but hopefully bear fruit on our cold northern homestead.
+Now that we have a suitable site selected, it’s time to find a cold-hardy peach variety that will not only survive but hopefully bear fruit on our cold northern homestead.

 Cold Hardy Peach Varieties for Zone 4

 For a long time, the “go to” peach for cold climates was Reliance.
 While it was the most dependable, the peaches weren’t the best quality.
 Breeding efforts have come a long way, and there are now a number of choices for zone 4 peach varieties.

 Most local nurseries still haven’t caught up, and the ones around here only sell Reliance and Contender.
 Given a choice, go with Contender unless you’re in the coldest spots.
 The peaches are of much better quality.

 - Reliance – As the name suggests, this is one of the most reliable peach varieties for cold climates.
 It’s rated to zone 4, but some sources say that the cold hardiness of this variety is exaggerated.

 It’s also rated to produce a “medium quality” peach, meaning that it’s not going to live up to all your peachy expectations.
 Freestone and ripens late July.

 - Madison – Rated to zone 4, and reputedly of better quality than Reliance but still not the best.
 The fruit is a bit fibrous, though flavorful.
 Ripens in mid-August.